 Prior to treating patients with Anfetamina, assess for the presence of cardiac disease (i.e., perform a careful history, family history of sudden death or ventricular arrhythmia, and physical exam).

-- As soon as the blister is opened, remove the tablet and place the tablet on the patient’s tongue.
+As soon as the blister is opened, the tablet should be removed and placed on the patient’s tongue.

-- Place the whole tablet on the tongue and allow it to disintegrate without chewing or crushing.
+The whole tablet should be placed on the tongue and allowed to disintegrate without chewing or crushing.

-When switching from other Anfetamina products, discontinue treatment and titrate with Anfetamina using the titration schedule above.
-Do not substitute for other Anfetamina products on a milligram-per-milligram basis because of different Anfetamina salt compositions and differing pharmacokinetic profiles.
+Do not substitute for other Anfetamina products on a milligram-per-milligram basis because of different Anfetamina base compositions and differing pharmacokinetic profiles.